Deputy Director of Clinical Services

-Spire Southampton is recruiting for a Deputy Director of Clinical Services to provide overall clinical leadership and operational management of the Cath Lab, Endoscopy, Pre Assessment and Outpatients inc Minor Ops.
+Spire South Bank Hospital is recruiting for a Deputy Director of Clinical Services to support the Director of Clinical Services in the clinical leadership and operational management of Spire South Bank Hospital.
 Reporting directly to the Director of Clinical Services (DCS).

-This a varied role where you will be working across various departments with colleagues of the hospital including Wards, Diagnostic Imaging, Critical Care, Pharmacy and Pathology and working collaboratively with numerous internal, external and group-level stakeholders.
+This a varied role where you will be working across various departments with colleagues of the hospital and working collaboratively with numerous internal, external and group-level stakeholders.

-Spire Southampton Hospital, offers a comprehensive range of elective surgical treatments to patients.
-We pride ourselves on patient care with clinical excellence at the heart of what we do.

-Our vision is to be recognised as a world class healthcare business bringing together the best people who are dedicated to developing excellent clinical environments and delivering the highest quality patient

 - To provide leadership, guidance and support to clinical teams ensuring best practice at all times